-- Name
+- Name.

-- Country of incorporation or formation
+- Country of incorporation or formation.

-- Registered or principal office
+- Registered or principal office.

-- A service address
+- A service address.

-- An email address
+- · An email address.

-- The legal form of the entity and the law by which it is governed
+- The legal form of the entity and the law by which it is governed.

-- Any public register in which it is entered and, is applicable, its registration number in that register
+- Any public register in which it is entered and, if applicable, its registration number in that register.

-- Documents delivered to the Registrar must be provided in English. - The Secretary of State is to set out in regulations the requirements for verifying information sent in support of an application (including in compliance with a subsequent duty to update) - The Secretary of State may by regulations make further provisions as to what is required.
+- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations. - The Secretary of State may by regulations make further provisions as to what is required.